 This children's game seems to be of fairly recent origin - I have not yet seen it described in any card game books - but is already quite widespread.
 The players race to collect packets of four equal cards by exchanging cards one at a time with a layout of four face up cards.

-The game is popular in California but I have also come across players in Sweden and Britain.
-It is usually known as James Bond, but there are also people who call it Atlantis or Chanhassen, and probably there are other names as well.
+The game is popular in California but I have also come across players in Sweden, Britain and Finland.
+It is usually known as James Bond, but there are also people who call it Atlantis or Chanhassen.
+Mikko Saari reports that in Finland it is called Lännen nopein (Fastest in the West).
+Probably it has other names in other places.
 In each case the name of the game is what you shout to claim that you have won.

 Players and Cards

 A standard 52-card international pack (without jokers) is used.
 Usually there are two players but it is also possible for three to play.